CSC510/SQLvsNOSQL/README.md

 ######Analysis

 According to above diagram, the blue line of MongoDB is under the the red line of MySQL.
-It means MongoDB has a better performance than MySQL, when they delete the same number of records (5000) from databases with varied number of records.
+It means MongoDB has a better performance than MySQL in deletion fixed number of records (5000) from databases with varied number of records.

 ###Multi-Thread Test